trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files-gopro-gpmd.md

 More frames gives you (or software) the flexibility to cherry-pick the ones you want to use in your tour.

-For example, you want to use frames that are (almost) exactly 1 meter apart.
-Using the GPS in each frame, software can easily extract photos that are 1 meter apart.
+For example, you want to use frames that are (almost) exactly 1 metre apart.
+Using the GPS in each frame, software can easily extract photos that are 1 metre apart.

-Compare that to shooting in time lapse mode, especially if moving quickly, where the capture interval will provide varying distances between photos (unless you're travelling at a constant speed), and photos might have larger distance between them than the 1 meter you're aiming for.
+Compare that to shooting in time lapse mode, especially if moving quickly, where the capture interval will provide varying distances between photos (unless you're travelling at a constant speed), and photos might have larger distance between them than the 1 metre you're aiming for.

 You then have 2 options; 1) admit defeat and then go back and re-shoot or, 2) accept the uneven distances between photos and remember perfection is the enemy of done.